jianmin-chen/blog/_posts/2021-02-19-a-quick-refresher-on-data-structures-~-hash-tables-and-dictionaries.markdown

 Another article on data structures!
 In the last [one]({% post_url 2021-02-01-a-quick-refresher-on-data-structures-~-linked-lists,-queues,-and-stacks %}), we talked about linked lists, stacks, and queues.
 In this one, we'll build off that article and talk about hash tables and it's child, dictionaries.

-This article provides explanations and code for both data structures in Javascript, so feel free to follow along!
+This article provides explanations and code for both data structures in JavaScript, so feel free to follow along!

 ## What is a hash table?